Farnworthe History, Family Crest & Coats of Arms

 Another reference states: "This place probably derives its name from the AngloSaxon word Fearn; the fern plant formerly overran the land, and still grows abundantly in the neighbourhood. " Other spelling variants for the hamlet in these early years included Farneworth and Farnewrth in 1278; and Ffornword in 1282.

 There is another Farnworth in Cheshire in the Borough of Halton, and this latter town was also influential in the family's history as Leising de Farnewurd was listed there in the Pipe Rolls of 1185.

 Early History of the Farnworthe family

 This web page shows only a small excerpt of our Farnworthe research.
-Another 71 words (5 lines of text) covering the years 1650 and 1666 are included under the topic Early Farnworthe History in all our PDF Extended History products and printed products wherever possible.
+Another 71 words (5 lines of text) covering the years 1650, 1666, 1651 and 1652 are included under the topic Early Farnworthe History in all our PDF Extended History products and printed products wherever possible.

 Farnworthe Spelling Variations

 Before English spelling was standardized a few hundred years ago, spelling variations of names were a common occurrence.
 Elements of Latin, French and other languages became incorporated into English through the Middle Ages, and name spellings changed even among the literate.
 The variations of the surname Farnworthe include Fanworth, Farnworth, Farnworthy, Farnsworth, Farnesworth and many more.

 Early Notables of the Farnworthe family (pre 1700)

 Migration of the Farnworthe family

 A great wave of immigration to the New World was the result of the enormous political and religious disarray that struck England at that time.
 Families left for the New World in extremely large numbers.
 The long journey was the end of many immigrants and many more arrived sick and starving.
 Still, those who made it were rewarded with an opportunity far greater than they had known at home in England.
 These emigrant families went on to make significant contributions to these emerging colonies in which they settled.
 Some of the first North American settlers carried this name or one of its variants: Thomas and Susannah Farnsworth who settled in New Jersey with their two children and servants in 1677; John Farnsworth who settled in Boston Massachusetts in 1764.